 Objective How do the outputs contribute to the objectives?
-1. Improve health via increased exercise In order to increase health through more active travel, the outputs combine to provide infrastructure where it feels possible to travel or explore, and where physical barriers are removed.
-Signage, landscaping and gateway focus create knowledge of pleasant, safe-feeling areas where a person would be pleased to spend time.
-The aim is achieved if more people cycle and walk more often.
-The opportunities must be open to all people, with barriers removed related to disability in particular given the context of active travel and exercise.
-2. Improve access to key destinations Access to key destinations is first improved through connections to the existing Cinder Track and enhanced by knowledge from signage.
+1. Improve health via increased exercise 2.
+Improve access to key destinations Access to key destinations is first improved through connections to the existing Cinder Track and enhanced by knowledge from signage.
 The aim is achieved if more people choose to travel to key destinations via active means.
-3. Reduce CO2 and pollution and improve air quality Reduction in CO2-equivalent and pollutants, and associated improvement in air quality is a secondary outcome: if the active trips described above replace trips that would otherwise have been made by car or van, this aim will be reached.
-4. Improve connections Connections across communities are expected from the physical building of the connections and removal of barriers, as well as the signage and gateway features that contribute to knowledge of connection.
+3. Reduce CO2 and pollution and improve air quality 4.
+Improve connections Connections across communities are expected from the physical building of the connections and removal of barriers, as well as the signage and gateway features that contribute to knowledge of connection.
 The aim will be met if new across communities trips are made that cross the Cinder Track's current alignment or use a portion of the track to connect areas either side.
-5. A network of interesting places and knowledge of natural assets The ambition of having a network of places the population of Scarborough finds interesting, and reasons to linger including appreciating natural assets, relies first on having the physical connection, and second on improved landscaping to make the most of natural features along and around the Cinder Track, and finally requires signage and gateway features to let people know what they can explore.
-6. A greater range of linked transport options Improving links to the Cinder Track moves it from just a long-distance path for the knowledgeable and more intrepid to a transport option for utility journeys.
+5. A network of interesting places and knowledge of natural assets 6.
+A greater range of linked transport options Improving links to the Cinder Track moves it from just a long-distance path for the knowledgeable and more intrepid to a transport option for utility journeys.
 Because of the nature of active travel, those transport journeys will be affordable, convenient, reliable and sustainable.
-7. Supporting the tourism economy related to walking and cycling Improving knowledge of the Cinder Track, and improving the quality of its surface and ambience, as well as knowledge of its destinations, improves the track for longer distance cyclists and supports Scarborough as a destination for cycling and walking tourism.
-Signage is especially important as an output.
+7. Supporting the tourism economy related to walking and cycling